-I am pursuing a PhD at La Trobe University’s Australian Research Centre in Sex, Health and Society.
+I am a PhD student and research assistant at La Trobe University’s Australian Research Centre in Sex, Health and Society.
 My PhD research explores how life writing can be used by young LGBTIQA+ people in the process of meaning-making around identity, and how this can impact on mental health.